Decision-first overview

 The service layer contains your low-level system tools.
 The workflow layer sits above — your business logic.
 The domain layer is agent-specific: intention-shaped tools that encode what the agent is trying to accomplish.
 Instead of get_crm_records, your agent gets prepare_customer_meeting.

-What you receive
+Everything you receive

 • Audit Tool Surface Assessment — every existing tool scored for agent-friendliness